domaframework/doma-gen/docs/index.rst

 * Java source code from the results of SQL executions
 * test cases for SQL statements from SQL files

-Doma-Gen is Ant_ task, which can be used by many build tools such as Ant_ and Gradle_.
+Doma-Gen is an Ant_ task, which can be used by many build tools such as Ant_ and Gradle_.

 Doma-Gen generates various files using FreeMarker_.
 You can customize all generation code by changing FreeMarker_ template files.